Programming and PIC Group

 Come and show your projects, or see some others.
 We have a computer with a projector, so bring along your project on a floppy or LCD and we'll project it on a screen.
 We have a broadband internet connection, so discussion can be wide ranging.
 For more information about the club, phone Neville on 9593 1025.

-At the May meeting Andrew showed the electronic schematic for his water meter tester, and its program.
+At a recent meeting Andrew showed the electronic schematic for his water meter tester, and its program.
 All its functions are activated by a single PIC12F629, the smallest of the PIC micros.
 Martin showed a 3.5in LCD touch screen he bought on Ebay for his Raspberry Pi minicomputer.
 We heard of an improved way of transferring PCB artwork to the copper when using the iron-on or laminator process.
 Peeling off the paper from the copper blank usually results in some of the toner coming away with the paper.
 Instead the artwork is printed on alfoil, laminated to the copper blank, and submerged in hydrochloric acid.
 The acid dissolves the aluminium, leaving the toner artwork adhering to the copper, which is unaffected by the acid.
 The copper is then etched away by adding some hydrogen peroxide to the acid, or by other means.
 Precautions should be taken, working outdoors using goggles, plastic gloves and tongs, and avoiding the liquids and fumes.

 Alex discussed some sensors, the Doppler HB100 motion sensor, a microwave sensor, radar speed detectors, ultraviolet light level sensors, and passive infrared sensors.
 A kit of 37 Arduino compatible sensors is available from Wiltronics.
 Lino described a bugbot, a toy that can be made by fixing a telephone vibrator to the brush head, cut from a toothbrush.
 On activation the device scurries along like an insect.
 A commercial version is sold by Jaycar, part no. YG2891.